dwaite/connect/openid-connect-self-issued-v2-1_0.md

 ## 1.2.
 Terms and definitions
 Common terms in this document come from four primary sources: [DID-CORE],[VC-DATA], [RFC6749] and [OpenID.Core].
 In the case where a term has a definition that differs, the definition below is authoritative.

+- Trust framework
+    -  a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements.
+[OIX]

 ## 1.3.
 Abbreviations
 - Self-Issued OP: Self-Issued OpenID Provider
 - RP: Relying Party